necipulusoy/github/lesson-3.md

 ---

-# Repository Settings for Bitbucket
+## Repository Settings for Bitbucket

 1. Go to **Repository settings** (left sidebar, bottom).
 2. Under **User and group access** → add a user and assign `read`, `write`, or `admin` permission.
 3. Under **Access keys** → add a deploy key (SSH public key) for read-only CI access.
-4. Under **Branch permissions** → set rules for the `main` branch:
+4. Under **Branch restrictions** → set rules for the `main` branch (or a branch pattern):
-    - Require pull requests (no direct push).
+    - Restrict direct pushes.
-    - Require at least 1 approval before merging.
+    - Control who can merge.
-    - Optionally require passing builds.
+    - Add merge checks such as minimum approvals, resolved tasks, or passing builds.
-5. Merge strategies (set per repository or per branch):
+5. Under **Pull request and merge settings** → choose the repository-level merge strategies users can select in pull requests:

 - **Merge commit** — preserves all commits, creates a merge commit:
     ```